KravetsWork/Working-with-graphics-in-Windows-Forms/README.md

-# Course work for the second course in C #.
+# Course work in the second year using C#.
 ***
 ### Objective: Learn how to work with graphics.
 ***